 It’s a difficult place to visit, but an important one so we never forget.

 Beer is a way of life in Germany, particularly in the area in and around Munich.
 Biergartens and beer halls are plentiful so you never have to worry about being thirsty!

 But what is a Biergarten or beer garden?
 It’s an outdoor area where beer is served along with local Bavarian fare.
 They are casual establishments, and tables are generally shared.

 Sometimes they are cafeteria-style, where you pick up your food and drinks from a central place, and other times they are served by waitstaff.
 They were started in Munich and are still very popular.

 You can also go to a beer hall like the Hofbrauhaus mentioned above. there are many others.
 Don’t worry—you won’t go thirsty in this city!

 The English Garden is a massive public park in the middle of Munich, one of the largest in the world.
 It was originally built in the mid-18th century though it has been expanded some through the years.

 There are a number of places to visit in this garden and different areas.
-One of my favorites is an area where the winding stream picks up and the current is so strong people actually surf!
+One of my favorites is an area where the winding stream picks up, and the current is so strong that people actually surf!
 It’s pretty impressive to see and unexpected.